 Florida couple injured in possible bobcat attack

-Florida couple injured, possibly attacked by a bobcat

-An animal believed to be a bobcat attacked a couple out on their morning walk in an urban area in South Florida on Friday.
+An animal believed to be a bobcat attacked a couple out on their morning walk in an urban area of South Florida on Friday.

-Rescue officials said Elsen Fray, 85, and Rupert Fray, 71, were taking their routine morning walk when a bobcat came out of the bushes and attacked Elsen.
+Rescue officials said Elsen Fray, 85, and Rupert Fray, 71, were taking their routine morning walk in Lauderhill, a suburb of Fort Lauderdale, when a bobcat came out of the bushes and attacked Elsen.
 Rupert, who had recently had open-heart surgery, jumped in to try to protect her and fell down.

 Wildlife experts say bobcats are quite common in urban areas but attacks are extremely rare.
 Most humans never lay eyes on the animal.

 The attack occurred around 6:15 a.m. near the couple’s apartment and both were transported to the hospital.
 Elsen suffered puncture wounds to her face and arm and lost part of her finger.
-Rupert has been discharged from the hospital.
+Rupert had been discharged from the hospital by Friday evening.

 Lauderhill police issued a warning for people in the Fort Lauderdale suburb to be on alert.
 "The animal involved in the attack is still on the loose.
 Officials are still combing the area in search of it," the police statement read.